🌷Spring Sale! Get any Course for £11.99 Only!

 In the UK, you do not complete a general nursing degree and specialise later.
 You apply directly to a specific field such as Adult Nursing or Children’s Nursing.
 Your offer, curriculum, and practice learning reflect that field from the start.

-Universities deliver programmes that meet the standards set by the Nursing and Midwifery Council.
+Universities deliver programmes that meet the NMC standards for pre-registration nursing programmes.
 These standards outline what every registered nurse must achieve, alongside field specific proficiencies.

 Placement Requirements